RobinAmsters/ROS_workshop/README.md

 ## Recommended reading

 Most of the information you'll need will be in the tutorials themselves.
 However, we recommend having a basic knowledge of Linux and terminal commands beforehand.
+You can learn more about Linux on [our wiki](https://github.com/RobinAmsters/ROS_workshop/wiki/Linux-basics).
 Basic knowledge of the Python programming language is optional, but can be useful if you want to fully understand the source code of the ROS nodes.

 ## How to view the tutorials